Şehzade Mahmud Şevket: Life in exile

 At the exile of the imperial family in March 1924, Şevket and his wife settled in Cairo, Egypt.
 His daughter on the other hand went to France to her maternal grandmother, because Naime Sultan argued that the couple were too young and inexperienced to care for the daughter.
 Nermin suffered from bone tuberculosis at a young age and was disabled.
 She was sent to a concentration camp in Albania by the Nazis during World War II.
 A British intelligence officer in Egypt, historian Lord Patrick Kinross, later had Nermin brought to Cairo by a military transport aircraft.
 They began to live in the Zamalek district.
 Farouk of Egypt gave them a salary from Ottoman foundations.

 In Cairo, Şevket's house was the meeting place of the Turks in Egypt.
 He was closely connected with Turkish students studying at Al-Azhar University.
-Mustafa Sabri Efendi, the last shaykh al-Islām living in exile, would also stay in Şevket's house.
+Mustafa Sabri Efendi, the second last shaykh al-Islām living in exile, would also stay in Şevket's house.
 He was old and sick.
 He and his daughter were busy with attending to Sabri Efendi's needs.
 Popular personalities such as Syrian President Shukri al-Quwatli, intellectuals and businesspeople would come at his house.
 He had soil brought from Turkey that he wanted put in his grave when he died.

 Şevket was also offered the throne of Palestine.
 After the Egyptian revolution of 1952, President Gamal Abdel Nasser deported him.
 He and his daughter then went to France with the help of French ambassador.
 After the age of sixty, he started working as a librarian.
 When the costs of treatment and medicine increased, they sold the painting, which was a gift from the French artist Henri Matisse, who was a friend of Şevket, for TL 4,000 and lived off this money.